Clinical-Genomics/meatballs/README.md

 If you have Docker installed on your computer you could run meatballs locally using the following commands

 Howto:
-- clone this repository to your computer with the following command:
+- Clone this repository to your computer with the following command:
 ```
 git clone https://github.com/Clinical-Genomics/meatballs.git
 ```